apache/geode-examples/README.md

 about your suggestions at [dev@geode.apache.org](mailto:dev@geode.apache.org) or submit a [pull request](https://github.com/apache/geode/pull/new/develop).

+# Apache Geode Version

+If you are on develop, examples are run against latest snapshot release.
+To run against a specific geode version you can checkout the corresponding release/*.*.* branch or update gradle.properties.

 ## Running an example

 The gradle build will automatically download and install a Geode release in the